HEMA-New-Zealand/HEMA-New-Zealand-Public-Documents/Draft Policies/constitution/constitution.md

 At all times each **Officer**:

-1. shall act in good faith and in what he or she believes to be the best interests of the **Society**,
+1. shall act in good faith and in what they believe to be the best interests of the **Society**,

 2. must exercise all powers for a proper purpose,